Ecological Significance of Himalayan Forests

 Reforestation and Restoration

-External resources that provide further detail include the World Wildlife Fund’s Eastern Himalayas profile, ICIMOD’s research and data, and the UN Environment Programme’s report on mountain forests.
-For species-specific threats, the IUCN Red List entry for the snow leopard offers valuable insight.
+For further detailed information, readers can consult authoritative resources such as the World Wildlife Fund’s Eastern Himalayas profile, ICIMOD’s research and data portal, and the UN Environment Programme’s report on mountain forests.
+The IUCN Red List entry for the snow leopard offers insights into species-specific conservation challenges.

 Conclusion: A Shared Responsibility